AjaKhanal/Crewmate/readme.md

 2. An actions file.
 Unless img/[NAME]/conf/actions.xml or conf/[NAME]/actions.xml exists, conf/actions.xml will be used.
 3. A behaviors file.
 Unless img/[NAME]/conf/behaviors.xml or conf/[NAME]/behaviors.xml exists, conf/behaviors.xml will be used.

-When Shimeji-ee starts, one Shimeji for every image set in the img folder will be created.
-If you have too many image sets, a lot of your computer's memory will be used... so be careful.
-Shimeji-ee can eat up to 60% of your system's free memory.

 Shimeji-ee will ignore all the image sets that are in the img/unused folder, so you can hide image sets in there.
 There is also a tool, Image Set Chooser, that will let you select image sets at run time.
 It remembers previous options via the ActiveShimeji file.
 Don't choose too many at once.

 The Image Set Chooser looks for the shime1.png image.
 If it's not found, no image set preview will be shown.
 Even if you're not using an image named shime1.png in your image set, you should include one for the Image Set Chooser's sake.